johannesschobel/apiato-null/README.md

 # apiato-null
-An dummy container to show the apiato-container installer feature
+A dummy container to show the apiato-container installer feature.
+This container is mainly empty, but just installs some files.